 Alternative investments have already made significant inroads among institutional and high net worth investors, and they’re set to continue growing over the coming years.

 By 2023, Preqin anticipates the market value of alternative investments will reach $14 trillion – a 59% rise over 2017 levels – with 34,000 managers around the world running alternative investment funds.

 Along with the opportunity for increased returns, this might also mean increased legwork for your organization.

-“There’s such a wide spectrum of alternative investments at this point that clients can choose what’s appropriate for them, based on what type of entity they are, their risk tolerance and what they’re trying to accomplish with their investment plan,” said Ryan Bollinger, CAIA, vice president in alternative investment custody at U.S. Bank.
+“There’s such a wide spectrum of alternative investments at this point that clients can choose what’s appropriate for them, based on what type of entity they are, their risk tolerance and what they’re trying to accomplish with their investment plan,” said Ryan Bollinger, CAIA, vice president in Institutional Trust and Custody at U.S. Bank.